bertofurth/Seagate-Central-Toolchain/README.md

 * linux-5.14 - https://cdn.kernel.org/pub/linux/kernel/v5.x/linux-5.14.tar.xz
 * Seagate Central GPL - https://www.seagate.com/files/www-content/support-content/external-products/seagate-central/_shared/downloads/seagate-central-firmware-gpl-source-code.zip

-     ./download-sc-toolchain-src.sh

-##### Option 2 - download-sc-toolchain-seagate-linux-src.sh (Rare)
-The "download-sc-toolchain-seagate-linux-src.sh" script will download and extract the same software versions as listed above however, it will not download Linux.
-Instead, it will setup the build to make use of the original Seagate Central supplied Linux kernel headers (2.6.35.13-cavm1.whitney-econa) that come in the Seagate Central GPL archive zip file.

-     ./download-sc-toolchain-seagate-linux-src.sh
+Execute this script as follows.

+     ./download-src-sc-toolchain.sh

+In the rare case that you wish to build the cross compiler using the original Seagate Central supplied version of Linux kernel headers (2.6.35.13-cavm1.whitney-econa) then you can set the SEAGATE_LINUX environment variable before running the script to force it to use these old headers as follows.

+     SEAGATE_LINUX=1 ./download-src-sc-toolchain.sh

-Only use this option if you are building a very old version of software that does not work well with modern Linux headers AND if you have no intention of upgrading your Seagate Central to a modern Linux kernel as per the **Seagate-Central-Slot-In-v5.x-Kernel** project at
+Only use this option if you are planning to use the toolchain to cross compile a very old version of software for the Seagate Central that does not work well with modern Linux headers AND if you have no intention of upgrading your Seagate Central to a modern Linux kernel as per the **Seagate-Central-Slot-In-v5.x-Kernel** project at

 https://github.com/bertofurth/Seagate-Central-Slot-In-v5.x-Kernel

-In my own experience, I have never found it necessary to use this option.
-It is only here for completeness sake.

 #### Optional - Manual download and extract
 Only perform this part of the procedure if you do not wish to use the above mentioned automatic download scripts and would prefer to manually download and extract the necessary source code archives.
-This might be the case if you want to create a toolchain based on an older version of gcc in order to cross compile some particularly old software that does not build easily using modern versions of gcc.
+This might be the case if you want to create a toolchain based on an older version of GCC in order to cross compile some particularly old software that does not build easily using modern versions of GCC.

 First, create an **src** subdirectory below the base working directory to store the source code.
 Change into this directory.